buildingSMART-Finland/InfraModel/markdown/headers.md

-### Local coordinate transformation by point pairs
+### Local coordinate transformation by point pairs {#sec:localcoordinatetransfromationbypointpairs}

 Local coordinate system may be defined as set of control points sourceCRS-targetCRS point pairs under "IM_coordTransformation" \<Feature> extension.
 See {{refto IM_coordTransformation-feature}} for detailed information about "IM_coordTransformation" \<Feature> extension.

-### Local coordinate transformation by transformation parameters
+### Local coordinate transformation by transformation parameters {#sec:localcoordinatetransfromationbytransformationparameters}

 The exact parameters of a particular local coordinate transformation may be given using \<im:LocalCoordinateTransformation> element in im-extension schema as \<any> element under \<LandXML>.
 The im namespace xml schema (im.xsd) for the extension schema elements is available at Inframodel schema page.